Spiritual Programme - 2014/15

 In addition to our courses and retreats, the following are available all year (even during the low season April - September):

-- Join one of our regular pujas (group practices) including: Guru Puja, Tara Puja, Medicine Buddha Puja, light offerings, offering robes to the Mahabodhi Buddha statue, sutra recitations, and more.
+- Join one of our regular pujas (group practices) including: Guru Puja, Tara Puja, Medicine Buddha Puja, light offerings, offering robes to the Mahabodhi Buddha, sutra recitations, and others.
 More...

 - Visit our excellent library and bookshop of Dharma books and videos, including extensive information on the Buddhist holy sites, the preliminary practices (ngondro), and the best practices to do at the Mahabodhi Stupa.
 Browse quality Dharma items in our gift shop: thankgas, semi-precious malas, mandala sets, altar cloths and much more.
 More...